This Busan itinerary makes the most of your 2 days in the prized port city of the Land of the Morning Calm.

 1. Haedong Yonggungsa Temple

 We recommend starting with the Haedong Yonggungsa Temple for quiet meditation and a heap of pious tradition.
+This is one of the most beautiful places in Korea.

 Stairs and statues complement the spectacular ocean views below, setting the scene wonderfully for a morning of reflection and gratitude.